 How To Invoice As A Freelancer: Tips For Beginners

 Make sure the subtotal is displayed clearly and prominently on the invoice.
 You can use bold font or a different color to make it stand out.
 This ensures that it is easily visible and helps your client understand the overall cost of the services provided.

-See also Virtual Reality Dance Lessons
+See also Virtual Wedding Planning

+How To Invoice As A Freelancer: Tips For Beginners